Wednesday, October 29, 2008

 Most of these organizations provide opportunities to make a locale more than just a gathering of dwellings and businesses -- the purpose provided in serving define a community.

-Over the past two years I've had the privilege of working with the local volunteer EMS and then the Fire and EMS combined.
+Over the past seven years I've had the privilege of working with the local volunteer EMS and then the Fire and EMS combined.
 My contribution is limited as Information Officer, but much like the majority of my work-life it allows me to continue being an observer.

 Volunteer Fire and EMS departments are unique to the institutions of small communities.
 They are people from a full spectrum of ages, backgrounds, careers and experience.
 They require a dedication that is unique.
 Before even starting to serve, EMTs and firefighter need well over 100 hours of training for both disciplines.
 And training is ongoing to stay current.
 In addition to the formal training, the true tests happen with real situations in the field.